betaflight/betaflight.com/docs/wiki/tuning/3-5-tuning-notes.md

 The old dynamic notch Q factor, and the current default, was 70.
 This restricted the range of movement of the dynamic to relatively narrow band, typically between 240 and 300 Hz.
 Setting dyn_notch_quality to 5 opens the bandwidth up to a range between 150 and 600Hz.
 This works really well on clean quads with a dominant well defined motor speed related peak that runs up to 600Hz.

 `dyn_notch_width_percent` sets how wide the dynamic notch will be.
 If set to 20, the notch will be +/- 20% of center frequency.
-If the algorithm would have set centre frequency to 300, a 20% wide notch would cover the range 240 to 360.
+If the algorithm would have set center frequency to 300, a 20% wide notch would cover the range 240 to 360.

 The current default is 50%, which is about how wide the old dynamic filter was.
-Given the typical centre values of the old filter, this resulted in a wide notch, which caused meaningful additional delay.
+Given the typical center values of the old filter, this resulted in a wide notch, which caused meaningful additional delay.

 On clean quads, the dynamic can be narrowed to say 20% and still work really well.